 Stainless steels are iron alloys with a minimum of 10.5% chromium.
 Other alloying elements are added to enhance their structure and properties such as formability, strength and cryogenic toughness.
 These include metals such as:

 After a review of a large sample of key players in the kitchen sink market, including Blanco, Kraus and Houzer, the most common stainless steel alloy used in the manufacture of stainless steel kitchen sinks is 304 surgical grade stainless steel.
 The main elements added to the iron in 304 stainless steel are 17.5-20% Chromium (Cr) and 8-11% Nickel (Ni).
 Most sink manufacturers seem to choose 18% chromium and 10% nickel.
 With the rising costs of ferrochrome (used to make chromium) and shortages of nickel, one of the ways manufacturers control costs of kitchen sinks is to decrease the amount of material used.
+However, before you choose any type of kitchen sink for your home, ideally you should consult with a plumbing service provider such as Santa Clarita plumbing by City Plumbing and Rooter and choose the one that best meets your needs.
+The reason for this is that plumbers are generally familiar with all types of kitchen sinks and can recommend the best option for you.
+Once you’ve decided on a sink, you can have it installed right away.

 So what should I look for in choosing a kitchen sink?